duckietown/book-devmanual-software/src/beginner/dtproject/add-your-code.md

 (dtproject-add-your-code)=
 # Add your code

-Now that we know how to build Docker images for Duckietown, let's build one with some custom code inside.
+Now that we know how to build Docker images for Duckietown, let's build one with a simple Python program inside.

-We will now see how to write a simple Python program, but any programming language should do it.

-Open a terminal and go to the directory `my-program` created in the previous page.
+Open a terminal and go to the directory `my-project` created in the previous page.
 In Duckietown, Python code must belong to a Python package.
-Python packages are placed inside the directory `packages/` you can find at the root of `my-program`.
+Python packages are placed inside the directory `packages/` you can find at the root of `my-project`.
 Let us go ahead and create a directory called `my_package` inside `packages/`.

     mkdir -p ./packages/my_package